neilcrookes/tree_counter_cache/README.markdown

 # TreeCounterCache

-An extension to CakePHP’s core TreeBehavior that provides counterCache functionality for all children and/or direct children of each node in the tree.
+An extension to CakePHP's core TreeBehavior that provides counterCache functionality for all children and/or direct children of each node in the tree.
 Packaged as a plugin with a fixture and unit tests with 100% code coverage.

 ## Usage